-After a few questions, I have included a more detailed guide with a few images below.
-After you’ve filled in your personal details, you will need to select which tax year you’re claiming for.
+After a few emails, I have included a more detailed guide with a few images below on how to claim your uniform tax refund.
+Once you’ve selected the P87 form (link above) and you’ve filled in your personal details, you will need to select which tax year you’re claiming for.
 If you are claiming for more than one year, this will mean making several claims.
 Once you’ve selected the year, you will need some employment details.

 On the following pages, you will need to click Yes for flat rate deduction, choose your industry and type in the amount you’re claiming for.
 This will usually be the maximum allowed for that type of industry.
 For example, below I have chosen Public Service which will allow you to claim up to £60.
 In the Expenses claimed box, you enter £60.

 There will be quite a few questions that follow, but if you’re only claiming the uniform rebate, just select no.